camdenreslink/code.camdenreslink.com/content/misc/getting-started-with-the-hugo-static-site-generator/index.md

 Motivation
 ==========

-There are already thousands (millions?) of technology and programming blogs out there, so why would anybody add to this already enormous pile of material?
-What could they possibly hope to contribute, that hasn't already been detailed in a blog post by somebody else?
-Isn't it a bit presumptuous to believe that you have ideas to communicate that other people will find interesting?

-Luckily, all of the self-doubt in the previous paragraph is misplaced because programming is a huge discipline.
-For every topic that has been covered in a blog post, there are ten more that have not been.
-Programming is also a creative activity (in the sense that something is created at the end of the process).
-This means that new topics to write about are being invented every day.
-Nobody would criticize a novel writer by saying, "Aren't there already enough novels out there?".

-My primary motivation for writing a blog is to document new topics as I learn them.
-In the past, I would spend hours exploring a framework or writing a small proof of concept to satisfy my curiosity.
-However, because these efforts weren't documented anywhere they have been lost to the sands of time, locked into hard drives that have long since been recycled and disposed of.
+My primary motivation for creating a blog is to document new topics as I learn them.
+In the past, I've spent hours exploring a framework or writing a proof of concept to satisfy my curiosity, but these efforts weren't documented anywhere.
+As a result they have been lost to the sands of time, locked into hard drives that have long since been recycled and disposed of.

-In this post, I will document the process of creating this blog.
-I will not give step-by-step instructions (these can be found within the [Hugo Documentation](https://gohugo.io/documentation/)).
+In this post, I will document the process of creating this blog (the final product can be seen [here](https://github.com/camdenreslink/code.camdenreslink.com)).
+I will not be giving step-by-step instructions (these can be found within the [Hugo Documentation](https://gohugo.io/documentation/)).
 Instead, I will be highlighting my overall thought process and some gotchas I ran into along the way.
+This blog was created using the Windows 64-bit version of Hugo.
+Installation instructions can be found [here](https://gohugo.io/getting-started/installing/).

 Researching Existing Blogs
 ==========================